About Sydney Gruenhage

 Traumatic experiences

-Her practice emphasizes that counselling can be alive, dynamic, and experiential, meeting clients where they are and supporting them in discovering tools, strategies, and insights that foster growth and well-being.
+I believe counselling can be alive, dynamic, and experiential, meeting clients exactly where they are and supporting growth in ways that feel authentic and sustainable.

-Regulate emotions and bodily responses
+Regulating emotions and bodily responses

-Build awareness of internal experiences
+Building awareness of internal experiences

-Develop authentic communication skills
+Developing authentic communication skills

-Strengthen relationships and connection
+Strengthening relationships and connection

-Training | Education | Experience
+Sydney Gruenhage: Training | Education | Experience

 Professional Affiliations